-We rely on the Apple App Store and the Google Play Store to distribute and monetize our mobile applications and related in-app services.
+We rely on the Apple App Store and the Google Play Store to distribute and monetize our mobile applications.
 While our mobile applications are free to download from these stores, we offer our users the opportunity to purchase subscriptions and certain à la carte features through these applications.
 We determine the prices at which these subscriptions and features are sold; however, purchases of these subscriptions and features are required in most cases to be processed through the in-app payment systems provided by Apple and Google, although some of our applications are currently able to use their own payment systems for in-app purchases made on Android devices.
-We pay Apple and Google a meaningful share of the revenue we receive from transactions occurring both on and off their operating systems.
-For additional information, see "Item 1A Risk factors-Risks relating to our business-As the distribution of our services through app stores increases, in order to maintain our profit margins, we have taken steps to, and in the future may need to further, offset increasing app store fees by decreasing traditional marketing expenditures, increasing user volume or monetization per user, consolidating back-office and technical functions, or by engaging in other efforts to increase revenue or decrease costs generally."
+We pay Apple and Google a meaningful share of the revenue we receive from in-app transactions.
+For additional information, see "Item 1A Risk factors-Risks relating to our business-As the distribution of our services through app stores increases, in order to maintain our profit margins, we have taken steps, and in the future may need to take further steps, to offset increasing app store fees by decreasing traditional marketing expenditures, increasing user volume or monetization per user, consolidating back-office and technical functions, or by engaging in other efforts to increase revenue or decrease costs generally."